Case Dismissed – The Introduction of G-Unit South

-Case Dismissed – The Introduction of G-Unit South is a mixtape by rapper Young Buck, Hosted by DJ Drama.
-DJ Drama celebrates Young Buck's legal victory in his case resulting from his arrest at the VIBE Awards with this huge mixtape introduction to the new G-Unit South branch.
-Cashville's own lays down mad exclusive freestyles and tracks while also acquainting you with the talent coming out of Ca$hville Records stable: D-Tay, Lil Murda, Hi-C, Lil Scrappy, All Star Cashville Prince, and more.
+Case Dismissed – The Introduction of G-Unit South is a mixtape by rapper Young Buck, hosted by DJ Drama.
+DJ Drama celebrates Young Buck's legal victory in his case resulting from his arrest at the VIBE Awards with this mixtape introduction to the new G-Unit South branch.
+The mixtape features D-Tay, Lil Murda, Hi-C, Lil Scrappy, All Star Cashville Prince, and more.
 It was released on August 29, 2006.
-On mixtape website DatPiff, it has been certified Bronze for being downloaded over 25,000 times.
+On the mixtape website DatPiff, it has been certified Bronze for being downloaded over 25,000 times.